 OpenPhone is a premier VoIP provider that offers a business phone system ideal for companies of any size.
 When it comes to keeping business records, the OpenPhone app makes it easy to record phone calls on your iPhone or iOS-supported device.

-Simply press the red record button on the call control panel and you’re good to go.
+During a phone call, simply swipe up on the call control panel to select recording and you’re good to go.

 Then, you can locate the call recording in the relevant conversation thread.
 From there, you can play the recording, download, and export it, or delete the recording if you’re an admin user.
-OpenPhone also offers users an auto-record feature that can be turned on via desktop app, so you don’t have to hit record every time.
+OpenPhone also offers users on Business and Enterprise plans an auto-record feature that can be turned on via desktop app, so you don’t have to hit record every time.